massma/nyc-gathering/content/index.md

   * Does not require long distance travel, with its associated energy/carbon costs, for people local to the NYC area.
   * Does not require digital conferencing tools (Zoom, etc.).
-  * Does not require scientific production or intensive preparation (abstract submission, presentations, posters, etc.).
+  * Does not require intensive preparation or scientific "production" (abstract submission, presentations, posters, etc.).
   * Does not require a registration fee.
-  * Does not require sharing an indoor space with others.
+  * is in an outdoor space.

 ### Potential locales (ideas and feedback welcome)